 By Tim Lambert Early Buriton Buriton began as a Saxon settlement.
 It was originally called burh tun, which means the farm of hamlet by the fort (burh).
 The fort in question may have been a much older, iron age fort on Butser Hill.
 At the time of the Domesday Book in 1086 England was divided… Continue reading A History of Buriton

-A History of Buckland, Portsmouth
+A History of Buckland

 By Tim Lambert Buckland was founded by the Saxons who came from what is now Germany.
 They invaded Hampshire in the early 6th century.
 They settled on Portsea Island and they founded three villages.
 One was called boche (meaning book) land.
-In Saxon times any written document was called a book and if the king… Continue reading A History of Buckland, Portsmouth
+In Saxon times any written document was called a book and if the king… Continue reading A History of Buckland

 A History of Catherington